Seana36/Parallel_Programming_Java/README.md

     Parallel Sort (built in java sorting)

 Under the Analyze Tab see the effects of changing the threshold for each sorting method.

+Download the taylor-sean.jar file to see the program live and in action!